The People's Advocate and New South Wales Vindicator: History

 The People's Advocate and New South Wales Vindicator was a newspaper that advocated on issues of importance for the working classes of New South Wales.
 It played a prominent part of the political scene in Sydney from 1848 until 1856.
 The appearance of the People’s Advocate in 1848 marked a distinct change in the nature, language and attitude of Australian radical print.
 It was the first colonial paper to demand that the workers, as producers of all wealth, receive a fairer share of labour’s produce, which its banner quote from Alphonse de Lamartine proclaimed every week: "Political economy has hitherto occupied itself about the production of wealth.
 It must now occupy itself about the distribution of wealth; so that the labourer may no longer be left without his fair share of the produce."

-The People's Advocate was established by Edward John Hawksley, and the Sydney printer Francis Cunninghame.
-Cunninghame had previously been the editor of the Sydney Citizen but Hawksley, an English Catholic Radical, wrote the majority of the paper's editorial content.
+The People's Advocate was established by Edward John Hawksley and the Sydney printer Francis Cunninghame.
+Cunninghame had previously been the editor of the Sydney Citizen but Hawksley, an English Catholic radical, wrote the majority of the paper's editorial content.

 The first issue was published in December 1848.
-One month earlier, Edward Hawksley in collaboration with men such as Henry Parkes, Richard Hipkiss, J K Heydon, Francis Cunninghame, Angus Mackay, Benjamin Sutherland and other radicals, formed The Constitutional Association to press for democratic government.
-David Kemp in his book, Land of Dreams: How Australia Won Its Freedom, wrote, how the group initially formed to promote Robert Lowe as a "people's candidate" in the Legislative Council elections of that year.
+One month earlier, Edward Hawksley, in collaboration with Henry Parkes, Richard Hipkiss, J K Heydon, Francis Cunninghame, Angus Mackay, Benjamin Sutherland and other radicals, formed the Constitutional Association to press for democratic government.
+David Kemp in his book, Land of Dreams: How Australia Won Its Freedom, notes that the group initially formed to promote Robert Lowe as a "people's candidate" in the Legislative Council elections of that year.
 Inspired by Chartist ideas, The People's Advocate became the unofficial mouthpiece for the Constitutional Association.